 - Use captivating images.

-- Display all the special promotions, special deals, free shipping options.
+- Display all the special promotions, special deals, and free shipping options.

 - Keep products categorized properly